Ethical and Policy Factors in Care Coordination

 Slide 9:

-Factors Contributing to Health Disparities and Health Access
+Health Disparities and Access to Care

 Slide 10:

-Slide 11
+Slide 11:

 Evidence Supporting Conclusion